akhodakivskiy/VimFx/documentation/config-file.md

 who:

 - prefer to configure things using text files.
-- would like to add custom commands.
+- would like to add [custom commands].
 - would like to set [special options].
-- would like to make site-specific customizations.
+- would like to make [site-specific customizations][overrides].
+- would like to customize [which elements do and don’t get hints][hint-matcher].

+[custom commands]: api.md#vimfxaddcommandoptions-fn
 [special options]: options.md#special-options
+[overrides]: api.md#vimfxaddoptionoverridesrules-and-vimfxaddkeyoverridesrules
+[hint-matcher]: api.md#vimfxhintmatcher

 ## Technical notes